 Chicory is a perennial herb native to the Mediterranean.
 It grows quite tall on stiff stems, producing green leaves and daisy-type flowers with sky-blue petals.
-Some gardeners grow chicory as ornamental plants, while others consider it as a vegetable crop.
+Some gardeners grow chicory as ornamental plants, while others consider it a vegetable crop.
 The type of chicory you select depends on how you intend to use the plant.

 Chicory grows like a weed in Europe and has naturalized along road ways and open spaces in this country.
 It is tough and resilient and doesn’t require much care.
 However, gardeners sometimes notice chicory plant problems.